Backpack and Snorkel Travel Guide for Belize - Belize Purple Travel Guide

 The Belize Barrier Reef is the 560 mile (900km) long Mesoamerican Barrier Reef System and the top tourist attractions in the country.

-Swimming with sharks in the Hol Chan Marine Reserve in Belize
+Swimming with nurse sharks on the Hol Chan Marine Reserve in Belize

 Belize has high violent crime rates which are mostly related to gang activity, like drugs and people trafficking.
 Fortunately, the vast majority if these activities occur in Belize City, which is not of interest to tourists anyway.